The Future of the Swanbourne Village

 Swanbourne Village: Master Plan for a Sustainable Future

 Below you will find a series of articles that look at the current bridge proposal and the issues.
 You’ll see examples of bad bridge redevelopments and many good ones.
 A good bridge will help build the community, and this means taking into account the local community residents, schools, businesses as well as road and public transport users.

 I believe we need to have a much broader planning process that takes into account these other considerations.
 I’ve suggested some ideas for a better way to help community discussion.
-Read the articles below, or you can click the picture to the right and skip straight to a suggested idea for a New Swanbourne Village Scheme.
+Read the articles below for a detailed look at the issues.
+The video to the right introduces the Master Plan I am suggesting the a New Swanbourne Village Scheme.

 Neil Cownie, Architect.